vmsmith/CookBook/chicken_veronique.md

 5. Add the cream/flour mix to the pan slowly, and stir until it thickens.
 6. Add the grape halves and stir for a few seconds.
 7. Pour the sauce and grapes over the chicken.

+#### Notes:

+1. Made on 16 June 2022 following the recipe.
+Chicken a little tasteless, sauce could use a touch more marmalade, and more flour to thicken it.